 Summer Fun in Bandon!

 The Greater Bandon Association is once again organizing the Alive After Five activities.
-Proceeds will benefit upcoming local public events in Bandon such as the Night of 10,000 Lights, Gorse Blossom Festival, Volunteer of the Month program as well as support GBA’s economic development initiatives.
-Call (541) 297-2342 for details, or check out the GBA website Here.
+Proceeds will benefit upcoming local public events in Bandon such as the Night of 10,000 Lights, Gorse Blossom Festival, the Christmas Parade and the Volunteer of the Month program as well as support GBA’s economic development initiatives such as the repair and painting of the Masonic Building, the bicycle stop and the façade program.
+Call (541) 297-2342 for details.

 Old Town Marketplace Farmers Market

 Every Friday and Saturday from 10am – 4pm.
 The Old Town Marketplace Farmers Market features the best in farm fresh products and lovely artisan works from around Southern Oregon.
 More information can be found Here.

 In 2011 Circles in the Sand began as a special project of artist Denny Dyke’s labyrinth ministry ~ Sacred Journeys.
 Labyrinths started appearing on the beaches in Bandon, Oregon and rumors started about aliens and crop circles.
 Denny created the first Dreamfield labyrinth in September of 2014 and is still walking in circles.
 Circles as a public venture began full time scheduling in January 2015, and since then more than 20,000 pairs of feet have walk the sandy path.
 Summer season starts May 16, 2018 and will consist of 35 Draws through August.
 All are welcome.
 Contact them if you would like to be a guest groomer, and space is limited so plan ahead.
 Celebrating something special?
 Let them help you create a memorable event on the Sand, or for the summer schedule, check out their website Here.

 Free Summer Sundays at the Bandon Historical Society Museum